Curtidor/JSONSpyglass/Docs/Introduction.md

 ## CSS Selectors

-Now that you have a list of elements, it's time to create your first element, referred to as a **target element** from now on.
+Now that you have a list of elements, it's time to create your first element.

 ```json
 "elements": [